 This sample card is one in a series of cards produced by two retailers located in Springfield, Massachusetts.
 The card is mounted with a lace-like sample entitled "Plauen, or burnt-out Lace" from Forbes & Wallace, a well-known department store.
 Plauen refers to the town of Plauen, Germany, a locale known for the manufacture of machine-made lace, in particular, "burnout" or chemical lace.
 The lace produced using this process required an embroidery machine, often times the Schiffli machine, to produce an embroidered design on a cotton or net substrate.
 Afterwards, chemicals or caustic soda were applied to "burn away" the substrate leaving behind an open, lace-like fabric that could be used for curtain panels as well as other decorative and domestic purposes.

-George Walter Vincent Smith Art Museum.
+This object was donated by George Walter Vincent Smith Art Museum.

 Cite this object as